Nifri2/Beatsaber-PP-Prediction-Plugin/README.md

 The plugin sends this data to the API on each note hit and displays the Predicted PP.

 ## Digging Deeper
-Using the 112302 data blocks we trained a RandomForestRegressor and found out that it sucks.
+Using the 112302 data blocks we fitted a RandomForestRegressor and found out that it sucks.
 Like seriosly look at these predicitons.

+The lines are X = Acc and Y = Stars

 ![PP Prediction](https://github.com/Nifri2/Beatsaber-PP-Prediction-Plugin/blob/main/assets/randomforest.png?raw=true)